Works

 "For a radically different approach, Grapperhaus (Dutch Minister for Security) Halsema (mayor of Amsterdam) should check out Verhoeven’s installation.
 Not for advice on drug use but to see for themselves just how arbitrary the boundary is between sanctioned and illegal drugs—or between drugs used for medicinal and recreational purposes.”

-Christiaan Weijts dedicated a column in het NRC newspaper to Happiness (30-08-2019)read the column (in Dutch)
+Christiaan Weijts dedicated a column in het NRC newspaper to Happiness (30 August 2019)read the column (in Dutch)

 “The muck has to go somewhere.”

-For Mister Motley Selm Wenselaer interviewed Verhoeven about his installation Happiness at the NDSM-wharf and on the questionif art can still disrupt the public space (19-03-19)read the interview here (in Dutch)
+For Mister Motley Selm Wenselaer interviewed Verhoeven about his installation Happiness at the NDSM-wharf and on the questionif art can still disrupt the public space (19 September 2019)read the interview here (in Dutch)

 “In Happiness, I try to imagine a world in which drugs are a part of everyday life.
 It’s up to the viewer to decide whether that is a utopian or dystopian vision of the future.”